joolfe/postman-to-openapi/docs/index.md

 ## Basic conversion

-This library support the transformation from Postman collection to all the basic HTTP method as GET, POST, PUT... parse the body request of type "raw" (`Json` and `Text`) and "form-data" (see ["form-data" body](#form-data-body) section for more info about this mode).
+This library support the transformation from Postman collection to all the basic HTTP method as GET, POST, PUT... parse the body request of type "raw" (`Json` and `Text`), "form-data" (see ["form-data" body](#form-data-body) section for more info about this mode) and "x-www-form-urlencoded" formats.
 [Query parameters](#parameters-parsing) are also supported.

 Have a look to the [PostmantoOpenAPI collection](https://github.com/joolfe/postman-to-openapi/blob/master/test/resources/input/v21/PostmantoOpenAPI.json) file for an example of how to use this feature.